Hyperdimension Neptunia mk2: Story

 The year is 20XX, and in an alternate universe from the first game, where Arfoire is dead, a force known as ASIC (Arfoire Syndicate of International Crime), a group solely dedicated towards the deceased Arfoire, has risen, led by CFW Magic.
 Over the years, the influence of ASIC has become increasingly powerful, currently affecting many residents of Gamindustri.
 As such, in response to the threat, the CPUs and Nepgear travel to the Gamindustri Graveyard to combat ASIC.
 However, the five of them are overpowered and captured.
 Three years later, IF and Compa arrive to find Neptune.
 With the power of the Sharicite, a crystal made from the hopes of people, the two manage to free Nepgear and escape, though the Sharicite is broken in the process.
 Retreating to Planeptune, Nepgear must recover her strength and free Gamindustri from the influence of ASIC, though she must first locate the mascots of the landmasses, who can provide the power to potentially assist the captive CPUs.

 As she travels Gamindustri to find the mascots, she crosses paths with Nisa, Gust, 5pb, Cave, and Falcom, as well as the other CPU Candidates, who she befriends.
 They eventually join Nepgear's party, and together with the power of the mascots, they manage to free their captive sisters.
 The members of ASIC fall by their hand as well, though they uncover a sinister plot to use their power to revive Arfoire.
 Making their way to the Gamindustri Graveyard for the last time, Nepgear's party defeats Arfoire, and the CPUs attempt to seal the entity forever.

 Settings

 Because of the game being in a new dimension to the first one, the four landmasses have undergone changes.
-Each area introduces new NPC's, and certain NPC's have moved landmasses from the first game.
+Each area introduces new NPC's, and certain NPCs have moved landmasses from the first game.